Written byConnie Yang

 Reset your Mac password in macOS Recovery mode

-There also has a situation that no message or hint appears after three attempts of a password and waiting for a while, it means that you have neither linked your Apple ID to your Mac account nor turned on FileVault.
+If there's no hint after three attempts of a password and waiting for a while, it means that you have neither linked your Apple ID to your Mac account nor turned on FileVault.
 In this case, you can use Terminal in macOS Recovery mode to reset your password.